loganbek/streamline-tools/research/meetingNotes.md

   - [x] load
   - [x] unload test
   - [x] load test
-- [ ] commerce rules actions - addVendor_quote
+- [ ] commerce actions - addVendor_quote - MEH
   advanced modify before
+  - [ ] unload - ERRORS - message port closed
+  - popup.html:1 Error handling response: TypeError: Cannot read property 'filename' of undefined at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/popup.js:106:34
+  - [x] load - WORKS but Unchecked runtime.lastError: The message port closed before a response was received in console. advanced modify after - Same as before
   - [ ] unload
-  - [ ] load
+  - [x] load
-advanced modify after
+- [ ] commerce rules - FAILS - Unchecked runtime.lastError: The message port closed before a response was received.
+popup.html:1 Error handling response: TypeError: Cannot read property 'filename' of undefined
+    at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/popup.js:106:34
   - [ ] unload
   - [ ] load
-- [ ] config rules
+- [ ] config rules - sortBranchBasedOnZipCode NOTHING WORKING
   - [ ] unload
   - [ ] load

 ###### CONVO TOPICS for next meeting

 - file structure for config/commerce/util - right now all contained in bigmachines folder
 - You mentioned you had ideas for a github integration.
-I would like to see how you see this working (to me it still makes more sense to do this locally for the command line).
-I can't yet envision how you see this working.
-- Maybe a github UI options mockup.
+I would like to see how you see this working (to me it still makes more sense to do this locally from the command line).
+I can't yet envision how you see this working. - Maybe a github UI options mockup.
 - Button disabling/hiding looks good across the board.

+- filenaming still not working for comm actions, comm rules, or congfig rules
+  - need to play with this more

+- Unchecked runtime.lastError: The message port closed before a response was received - I may need to take a couple days and reunderstand the chrome message passing arch better to understand why these keep failing.